What to Do if Your Study Abroad Country Becomes Unsafe

 However, students abroad may sometimes find themselves in the midst of history-changing events as they unfold, as many foreign students living in Egypt in 2010-11 discovered and, more recently, those in Paris and Brussels.

-While it can be exciting, studying abroad during times of political and social turmoil can also be dangerous.
+Studying abroad during times of political and social turmoil can be dangerous.
 In addition to following basic study abroad safety rules, there are some extra steps to take if you find yourself in a potentially dangerous situation abroad.

 1. Keep connected with your university.

 If you’re studying abroad, there is sure to be some sort of study-abroad office or go-to person (like a professor or administrator) available to foreign students at your university.
 If possible, check in here to get instructions and advice as to how to proceed.

 Make sure they have all your contact information; if they decide that students should leave, they will need to get in touch with you.
 They can also communicate with your university back home, which is likely to be the first place your loved ones will turn to in order to get information about your welfare should you be unable to contact them directly.